wader/static-ffmpeg/README.md

 `/versions.json` JSON file with ffmpeg and library versions
 `/etc/ssl/cert.pem` CA certs to make `-tls_verify 1 -ca_file /etc/ssl/cert.pem` work if running image directly

+### Tags

+`latest` Latest master build.

+`MAJOR.MINOR.PATCH[-BUILD]` Specific version of ffmpeg with the features that was in master at the time of tagging.
+`-BUILD` means that was an additional build with that version to add of fix something.

 ### Security

 Binaries are built with various hardening features but it's probably still a good idea to run